 I will leave the discussion about what to call this new era of ECM to brighter minds and to those in a better position to comment.
 (Or, perhaps, I will ignore my own better judgement and discuss this in a future blog posting.)
 What I really wanted to do today was focus on the future of ECM.
 I also wanted to move the discussion forward, as much has already been written about the impact of S.M.A.C.
 (Social, Mobile, Analytics and Cloud) on ECM.

-So, over the course of the next two weeks, I will share with you a four-part series on the future of ECM, focusing on some of the other key elements of the next-generation content platform, including: modularity, connectivity, metadata models and extended, hybrid-Cloud infrastructures.
-Let’s begin with looking at modularity.
+So, over the course of this blog, I will share with you on the future of ECM, focusing on some of the other key elements of the next-generation content platform, including: modularity, connectivity, metadata models and extended, hybrid-Cloud infrastructures.

 What is the purpose of a Content Services Platform?